 - Cloud-native ELT for Snowflake, Redshift, and BigQuery

-- Drag-and-drop orchestration of data pipelines
+- Drag-and-drop pipeline orchestration for non-engineers

 - Built-in data transformation and enrichment tools